-- Concerns arise about a person's behaviour about their own children. - Concerns arise about the behaviour of a partner, member of the family or other household member. - Where other information suggests they may pose a risk to any person that may demonstrate a transferable risk within their role with children.
+- Childrens Social Care are involved with the adult's own child or children or, - Concerns arise about a person's behaviour about their own children or children for which they have a caring role or others roles where they are in a position of trust with children. - Concerns arise about the behaviour of a partner, member of the family or other household member. - Have behaved in a way that raises safeguarding concerns, these concerns do not have to directly relate to a child.
+Examples of possible concerns may be criminal acts, misuse of substances or alcohol, sexual assaults, unwanted sexual behaviour, violence against a person(s) or social media / internet misconduct.
+This list is not exhaustive. - Where other information suggests they may pose a risk to any person that may demonstrate a transferable risk within their role with children.